jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 Writing this blog entry was a bit of therapy.
 I worked through my inner conflict.
 Design is strategic thinking, and TDD is tactical thinking.
 We need both.

 These two approaches are not opposing forces that will collapse upon themselves.
-They are the two reinforcing like the sides of an arch pressing against and supporting one another making the whole stronger.
+They are two reinforcing forces like the sides of an arch pressing against and supporting one another making the whole stronger.